Wolfremium13/kata-word-wrap/kata-word-wrap/README.md

 ## Examples using priority premise principle

-- Given "" and 1, it should return ""
+- Given "" and 1, it should return Error "There is no text to wrap"
 - Given "a" and 1, it should return "a"
 - Given "Hello, world!" and 0, it should return "Hello, world!"
 - Given "a b" and 1, it should return "a\nb"